TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          resource

    Description
-         Filename of the php file to include.
+         Filename of the PHP file to include.

 .. container:: table-row